-Syllabus: Introduction to basic Chinese language usage and culture.
+Credits:12 (120 notional hours)CESM Code:111601Syllabus:Introduction to basic Chinese language usage and culture.Examination:Examined within the faculty.

 Critical and Contextual Studies 201 (Departmental General Education Module)

 Syllabus: Introduction to concepts of the history and theory of Graphic Design as a form of mass visual communication in industrial and globalised societies, including historical chronology and major developments; further visual analysis and research methods, and further theoretical introduction to the discipline.